Landscape Design in Los Angeles, CA

 Those are the basic three questions, speaking to Soil Prep.
 The Foundational soil preparation goes to long term customer satisfaction and long term health of the landscape.

 Why are we the only landscapers transparent enough and straight forward enough to tell you step by step what the steps even are?
-Give you choices and explain the pros and cons and costs associated with each choice and step?
+Giving you the customer choices and explaining the pros and cons and costs associated with each choice and step?
 Let you know down to the minutia of how deep your soil will be tilled, how much compost we need to use to properly amend your soil, what the costs are for disposal, what the costs are for sod, what you should expect to receive and pay for a sprinkler system, etc.?
 Because it’s the way we would want to be treated, and it’s the only reasonable way to gather enough information to be able to make an informed decision.
 Why don’t my “competitors” do the same?
 Because they are afraid you might then be informed enough to be able to hold them to their word.

 95lbs of compost will absorb and retain 195lbs of water, helping to make the soil itself more drought tolerant.
 If we mix blend and suspend this much compost throughout that 6 – 8 inch topsoil / root zone layer, all of this organic matter helps with erosion issues and wicks and helps spread irrigated water more evenly, so that it can even penetrate clay soils that may be too compacted and dense to even allow water to penetrate.
 In sandy soils that don’t contain enough organic matter and are made up of rocky sandy mineral content but don’t have the organics content that do the job of absorbing water or nutrients and retaining that water and nutrients in the top upper most soil where the root system of your lawn or vegetable garden or flower garden are.
 Without this necessary organic matter suspended in the soil, any water or nutrients would be washed away and end up way down maybe as much as 25 feet deep where ever the water table is in your area, largely useless to ground cover lawns or the shallow root systems of vegetable gardens or flower gardens.
 This compost because it is so rich with Enzymes and Beneficial Bacteria and Nematodes brings life back to your soil and helps to create a natural biological cycle, a veritable orgy of organisms that eat this nutrient rich organic compost that then replenishes and further fertilizes your soil from the castings of such things as earth worms.
 This biologic cycle feeds your soil and your landscape for seasons and seasons, not just a month or two.